Suzuki Alto: Ninth generation (2021)

 The ninth-generation Alto was introduced in Japan in December 2021.
 It is continued to be built on lightweight HEARTECT platform and powered with the same R06A engine for the conventional models.
 Additionally, the car received new R06D engine with mild hybrid system that was also seen in Suzuki Wagon R Smile.
-CVT is the only transmission that available in this generation and became the first Alto without manual transmission option.
+CVT is the only transmission that is available in this generation and became the first Alto without manual transmission option.
 The Auto Gear Shift (AGS) automated manual transmission is also abolished.

+The exterior styling is penned by Alessandro Di Gregorio, designer of Suzuki European Design Center in Italy: aesthetically the whole body presents softer, friendlier and less angular lines while still recalling the design of the previous generation.
+The windscreen is more vertical to make the passenger compartment more spacious and the total height is increased.

 Four trim levels are available, "A" and "L" for conventional model and "S" and "X" for hybrid model.

+A minor facelift occurred in June 2025.